Diversity & Wellbeing

 We're committed to ensuring that our Aboriginal and Torres Strait Islander families and students can find at St John the Apostle a place to belong and celebrate their identity and culture.
 This year we are embarking on developing our Reconciliation Action Plan and we look forward to shring this with the entire community soon.

 As one strategy for supporting our students with English as an Additional Language and/or Dialect (EAL/D) we collaborate with St Francis Xavier College to provide a Homework Club one afternoon each week where students can receive mentoring from older students to support them in their learning.

 Transitions through the Education Journey

-Due to our location to St Francis Xavier College, we are uniquely situated to provide extensive transitioning to high school for our students with complex needs.
-Our Classroom Support Team also ensure we are well prepared for our new Kindergarten students transitioning from the St Thomas Aquinas Early Learning Centre or other local Kindergartens.
+Due to our proximity to St Francis Xavier College, we are uniquely situated to provide extensive transitioning to high school for our students with complex needs.
+Our Inclusion Team also ensure we are well prepared for our new Kindergarten students transitioning from the St Thomas Aquinas Early Learning Centre or other local Kindergartens.
 Our students benefit from our strong relationships with our education partners.

-We are proudly a Kidsmatter school.
-KidsMatter Primary is a mental health and wellbeing framework for primary schools and is proven to make a positive difference to the lives of Australian children.
-Our school is well on the journey to implementing:
+We have proudly become a Be You school.
+Be You is a mental health and wellbeing framework for primary schools and is proven to make a positive difference to the lives of Australian children.
+Ouy Action Team are working together on:

 Big Buddy Program